 State and federal funds allocated to support county and municipal governments should not be diverted to other governmental entities or programs.
 When the Oklahoma Legislature mandates additional services or expenditures by the counties, the state must provide funding.
 The reevaluation of property for tax purposes should be left as the responsibility of the county assessors.

-We support the present form of county government.
+We support the present form of county government, with the current structure of eight elected officials per county.
 We oppose any elected state or county position being changed to an appointed position.
 We support legislation requiring proposed salaries for county officers be publicized before being finalized.
 We favor intra-county district cooperative ownership and use of county road equipment.

-We urge that travel expenses for official business of county officers and county commissioners be by verified claims rather than paid by a set travel/expense allowance.

-F. FEDERAL AGENCIES

-We recommend that Environmental Protection Agency (EPA) and other government agencies' rules and regulations be reviewed to alleviate the negative effects on small businesses and recommend compensation for loss of business income due to the aforementioned rules and 2 regulations.
+We urge that travel expenses for official business of county officers and county commissioners be verified claims rather than paid by a set travel/expense allowance.
+F. FEDERAL AGENCIES We recommend that government agencies' rules and regulations be more accountable and balanced to the best interests of the people and reviewed regularly to alleviate the negative effects on small businesses.
 We support maintaining the Food Safety and Inspection Service (FSIS) and the Animal and Plant Health Inspection Services (APHIS) within the U.S. Dept. of Agriculture (USDA).
 We oppose any attempts to move these or any part of these programs to any other federal agency outside USDA.
-We oppose efforts to fragment the USDA by shifting traditional agencies to other 10 departments.
-12 We support the USDA National Appeals Division as being the final decision on producer 13 appeal cases.
-14 15 16 UTILITIES 17 18 We favor a requirement that towers 50-200 feet tall be visibly identified.
-19 20 We favor that final authority for utility rate making remain with officials elected by the people, namely the Oklahoma Corporation Commission.
-But, we oppose special rate treatment 22 by the Oklahoma Corporation Commission.
-23 24 We oppose unjustified rate increases.
-25 26 We support legislation to direct the Oklahoma Corporation Commission to regulate 27 telephone rates for Oklahoma in such a way that intrastate rates will be no more than comparable 28 to interstate rates.
-29 30 We oppose the sale of federally-owned hydroelectric plants that serve our cooperatives and municipalities.
-32 33 34 FARM POLICY 35 36 To establish a foundation for achieving our long-term goal of returning profitability to the family farm system of agriculture and economic stability to rural areas, we recommend that the 37 38 following principles be incorporated within U.S. farm policy: 39 40 1.
-We oppose the use of embargoes and sanctions of agricultural goods, unless agriculture producers are properly compensated.
-42 43 2.
-We encourage the development of a farm program that is simplified and 44 economically beneficial for producers.
-45 46 3.
-Farm programs and regulations should be finalized prior to the sowing/planting 47 seasons of all crops.
-48 timely fashion.
+We oppose efforts to fragment the USDA by shifting traditional agencies to other departments.
+We support the USDA National Appeals Division as being the final decision on producer appeal cases.
+UTILITIES We favor a requirement that towers 50-200 feet tall be visibly identified.
+We support the use of some form of identification, such as tracer wires, for underground utilities that cannot otherwise be easily located.

+When utility location services are required by law, there should be a finite response time.

+We favor that final authority for utility rate making remain with officials elected by the people, namely the Oklahoma Corporation Commission.
+But, we oppose special rate treatment by the Oklahoma Corporation Commission.

+We oppose unjustified rate increases.

+We support legislation to direct the Oklahoma Corporation Commission to regulate telephone rates for Oklahoma in such a way that intrastate rates will be no more than comparable to interstate rates.

+We oppose the sale of federally-owned hydroelectric plants that serve our cooperatives and municipalities.

+FARM POLICY

+To establish a foundation for achieving our long-term goal of returning profitability to the family farm system of agriculture and economic stability to rural areas, we recommend that the following principles be incorporated within U.S. farm policy:

+1. We oppose the use of embargoes and sanctions of agricultural goods, unless agriculture producers are properly compensated.

+2. We encourage the development of a farm program that is simplified and economically beneficial for producers.

+3. Farm programs and regulations should be finalized prior to the sowing/planting seasons of all crops.

-Commodity program payments should be delivered to participating farmers in a
+4. Commodity program payments should be delivered to participating farmers in a timely fashion.